-In partnership with the Maryland Economic Development Corporation, Morgan State University is developing a brand new 233,000 SF, 10 story student housing facility on Morgan State University’s South Campus.
+Morgan State University (MSU) is creating a forward thinking live, dine, learn facility in the new Thurgood Marshall Hall.
+In partnership with the Maryland Economic Development Corporation, MSU is developing a brand new 233,000 SF, 10 story student housing facility on with 40,000 SF dining facility on the University’s South Campus.

 Renderings courtesy of Hord Coplan Macht